Sergio Rico: Paris Saint-Germain

 On 1 September 2019, Rico joined Paris Saint-Germain on a season-long loan deal which included an optional buyout clause.
 His maiden appearance in Ligue 1 took place two months later in the 2–1 victory at Brest, when Keylor Navas withdrew injured before kick-off.

 On 29 June 2020, after the campaign had been halted due to the COVID-19 pandemic, Rico signed a two-month contract extension at the Parc des Princes.
-On 12 August, he came on as a substitute for the injured Navas late into an eventual 2–1 win over Atalanta in the quarter-finals of the Champions League, and kept his place the following round against RB Leipzig (3–0 victory).
+On 12 August, he came on as a substitute for the injured Navas late into an eventual 2–1 win over Atalanta in the quarter-finals of the Champions League, and kept his place the next round against RB Leipzig (3–0 victory).

 Rico signed a permanent four-year contract on 5 September 2020, the transfer fee being of €6 million.
-After the arrival of Gianluigi Donnarumma in July 2021, however, he was demoted to the role of third-choice.
+Following the arrival of Gianluigi Donnarumma in July 2021, he was demoted to the role of third-choice.

 On 21 January 2022, Rico returned to Spain to join Mallorca on loan until the end of the season.
 He made his debut on 2 February, in a 1–0 loss at Rayo Vallecano in the quarter-finals of the Copa del Rey.
 He quickly became the starter, overtaking veteran Manolo Reina; however, after conceding six goals against relegation rivals Granada on 7 May, he returned to the bench.

+Rico played no minutes in any competition for PSG in 2022–23 and 2023–24.
+On 29 June 2024, it was reported that he would be leaving at the end of the month.

+Al-Gharafa

+On 29 September 2024, Rico moved to Qatar Stars League club Al-Gharafa.
+He made his first appearance in 492 days against Al Ain in the league stage of the AFC Champions League Elite, a 4–2 home win.